SEGS 2023 Student Research / Field Work Grant Opportunity

-For its 2020 grant, SEGS has allocated grant awards of $1,000 for one undergraduate student applicant and $2,000 for one graduate student applicant.
+For its 2023 grant program, SEGS has allocated an award of $1,000 for one undergraduate student applicant and $2,000 for one graduate student applicant.
 However, at its sole discretion, the Executive Committee may extend reduced or full awards to outstanding runners-up.
 Awards are targeted for expenditures such as (but not limited to) field work, research travel, laboratory analyses, and research materials; they are not intended to fund indirect/overhead costs or wages.

 It is expected that, within 1 calendar year of grant receipt, awardee(s) will present their research/field work in the form of: 1) a brief article to be published in an SEGS Newsletter or Guidebook and/or 2) a presentation at an SEGS meeting.
 In the event of the latter, the student’s pre-approved travel expenses to the meeting (e.g. flight, rental car or mileage, meals, and lodging), shall be reimbursed, and associated field trip fee waived by the SEGS, up to a $400 value.